philhagen/sof-elk/python/README.md

 - Python 3.12 or higher

 ### 2. Bootstrap Environment
 To get started quickly, run the included bootstrap script.
+This script will:
+1. Install `hatch` (if missing).
-This script will install `hatch` (if missing) and set up the virtual environment.
+2. Set up the virtual environment.
+3. Generate a local `hatch` bash alias in the project root for easy execution.

 **Windows (PowerShell):**
 ```powershell